peter-murray/node-hue-api/docs/lights.md

 A complete code sample for this function is available [here](../examples/v3/lights/renameLight.js).

-The function will return a `Boolean` with the auccess status of the renaming.
+The function will resolve to a `Boolean` with the auccess status of the renaming.